siimurik/BTE/README.md

 Code to complete task (faster: Numba opt.): **boostedCSV2H5.py**

-Run the code **boostedCSV2H5.py**.
+The default option to complete this task is to run the code **boostedCSV2H5.py**.
+However, doing this using pure Python can be extremely timeconsuming, which is why a second code was written that can be 15x times faster than the original, named **boostedCSV2H5.py**.
+What makes this code much more faster is a package named [Numba](https://numba.readthedocs.io/en/stable/).
+It is a just-in-time compiler for Python that works best on code that uses NumPy arrays and functions, and loops.
 The function scans the folder *CSV_files* for the files with the extension .CSV which are microscopic cross sections in 421 energy group structure in the CSV ("Comma-Separated Value") format, obtained from the GENDF format, and convert them to the HDF5 format.

 For every temperature available in the GENDF file, separate HDF5 dataset is created.